Quansight-Labs/beni/README.md

 ## Usage

 1. `pip install beni`
-2. Run `beni <path to pyproject.toml> [<another path to pyproject.tmo>] > binder/environment.yml` to generate an environment file.
+2. Run `beni <path to pyproject.toml> [<another path to pyproject.toml>] > binder/environment.yml` to generate an environment file.
 It adds all your requirements that are conda forge packages to this environment and names it after the first `pyproject.toml` module. each of your requirements to see if there is an equivalent conda forge package
 3. Add `conda env create -f bind/environment.yml && conda activate <module name> && flit install --symlink` to your README as the dev setup.